-As prescribed in Section 9.1-1110 of the Code of Virginia, the Board shall have the power and duty to:
+The Board is established by Virginia Code §§ 9.1-1109 as a policy board for the Department of Forensic Science (hereinafter referred to as “the Department”).
+The Board carries out its responsibilities by:

-1. Adopt regulations for the administration of the Department of Forensic Science (hereinafter referred to as “the Department”) or for any provisions of the Code of Virginia as they relate to the responsibilities of the Department;
+1. Adopting regulations for the administration of the Department or for any provisions of the Code of Virginia as they relate to the responsibilities of the Department;

-2. Develop and establish program and fiscal standards and goals governing the operations of the Department;
+2. Developing and establishing program and fiscal standards and goals governing the operations of the Department;

-3. Ensure the development of long-range programs and plans for the incorporation of new technologies as they become available;
+3. Ensuring the development of long-range programs and plans for the incorporation of new technologies as they become available;

-4. Review and comment on all budgets and requests for appropriations for the Department prior to their submission to the Governor and on all applications for federal funds;
+4. Reviewing and commenting on all budgets and requests for appropriations for the Department prior to their submission to the Governor and on all applications for federal funds;

-5. Monitor the activities of the Department and its effectiveness in implementing the standards and goals of the Board;
+5. Monitoring the activities of the Department and its effectiveness in implementing the standards and goals of the Board;

-6. Advise the Governor, the Director of the Department, and the General Assembly on matters relating to the Department and forensic science in general;
+6. Advising the Governor, the Director of the Department, and the General Assembly on matters relating to the Department and forensic science in general;

-7. Review, amend, and approve recommendations of the Scientific Advisory Committee;
+7. Reviewing, amending, and approving recommendations of the Scientific Advisory Committee;

-8. Monitor the receipt, administration, and expenditure of all funds and other assistance available to the Department;
+8. Monitoring the receipt, administration, and expenditure of all funds and other assistance available to the Department;

-9. Approve Department applications for grants from the United States government or any other source and approve of acceptance of any and all donations both real and personal, and grants of money from any governmental unit or public agency, or from any institution, person, firm or corporation, and may receive, utilize and dispose of the same.
-With regard to any grants of money from a governmental or public agency, the Board may delegate or assign the duties under this subdivision to the chairman of the Board who may, with the concurrence of the vice-chairman and in consultation with the Director, make such determinations.
+9. Approving Department applications for grants from the United States government or any other source and approve of acceptance of any and all donations both real and personal, and grants of money from any governmental unit or public agency, or from any institution, person, firm or corporation, and may receive, utilize and dispose of the same.
+With regard to any grants of money from a governmental or public agency, the Board may delegate or assign the duties under this subdivision to the Chair of the Board who may, with the concurrence of the Vice-Chair and in consultation with the Director, make such determinations.
 Any grants or donations received pursuant to this section shall be detailed in the annual report of the Board.
 The report shall include the identity of the donor, the nature of the transaction, and the conditions, if any.
 Any moneys received pursuant to this section shall be deposited in the state treasury to the account of the Department;

-10. Monitor all contracts and agreements necessary or incidental to the performance of the duties of the Department and execution of its powers, including but not limited to, contracts with the United States, units of general local government or combinations thereof, in Virginia or other states, and with agencies and departments of the Commonwealth; and
+10. Monitoring all contracts and agreements necessary or incidental to the performance of the duties of the Department and execution of its powers, including but not limited to, contracts with the United States, units of general local government or combinations thereof, in Virginia or other states, and with agencies and departments of the Commonwealth; and

-11. Recommend actions to foster and promote coordination and cooperation between the Department and the user programs that are served.
+11. Recommending actions to foster and promote coordination and cooperation between the Department and the user programs that are served.

 Section 2.
 Recommendations

-By November 1 of each year, the Board shall review and make recommendations to the Chairmen of the House Committee on Appropriations, the Senate Committee on Finance, and the Crime Commission concerning:
+By November 1 of each year, the Board shall review and make recommendations to the Chairs of the House Committee on Appropriations, the Senate Committee on Finance, and the Crime Commission concerning:

 1. New major programs and plans for the activities of the Department and elimination of programs no longer needed;